 Even today, the salutary feeling of slipping into a pool filled with water that has been heated and filtered from deep within the crust of the earth is undeniable.

-Visitors to Banff in 2017 have a nearly unlimited amount of options to seek out these healing properties in the form of modern spa settings or the historic pools themselves.
+Visitors to Banff have a nearly unlimited amount of options to seek out these healing properties in the form of modern spa settings or the historic pools themselves.

 Historic Hot Pools